 - Hund's Rule: Within a sublevel, electrons individually occupy each orbital before doubling up in any one orbital.

 - Pauli Exclusion Principle: No two electrons in the same atom can have the same set of four quantum numbers.
-This means that each orbital can hold a maximum of two electrons, which must have opposite spins.
+Basically, each orbital can hold a maximum of two electrons, which must have opposite spins.

 Examples of Electron Configurations